University of Hartford: Campus

-Chase Arena at Reich Family Pavilion

 Chase Arena at Reich Family Pavilion is home to the men's and women's basketball teams and the women's volleyball team.
 Opened in 1990, the arena is named in honor of the Chase Family in West Hartford.
 Included in the building is the Mary Baker Stanley Pool and the university's athletic administration offices.
 Entertainment at the arena has included Girl Talk, Wale, and Ludacris.
 Past visiting politicians include Governor Dannel P. Malloy, former President Bill Clinton, and President Barack Obama.

-Asylum Avenue Campus

-Located 2 mi west of downtown Hartford, and once home to the Hartford College for Women, it now includes academic classrooms and graduate student campus housing in fourteen townhouses and Johnson House.
+Located 2 mi west of downtown Hartford and once home to the Hartford College for Women, the Asylum Avenue Campus now includes academic classrooms and graduate student campus housing in fourteen townhouses and Johnson House.
 It contains a cafeteria, computer lab, and studio space.